Tag: temple

 1. What is your reaction to Jesus’ obedience being death?

-2. When you think of martyrs who also were obedient, what is your response to their choice?
+2. When you think of martyrs who also were obedient, what is your to their choice?
 Why?

 • New, not Renewed